huggingface/blog/eval-on-the-hub-launch.md

 ![Selecting Models](/blog/assets/82_eval_on_the_hub_launch/select-model.png)

-Once the models are select, simply enter your Hugging Face Hub username (to be notified when the evaluation is complete) and hit the big <em>Evaluate models</em> button:
+Once the models are selected, simply enter your Hugging Face Hub username (to be notified when the evaluation is complete) and hit the big <em>Evaluate models</em> button:

 ![Launching the Evaluation](/blog/assets/82_eval_on_the_hub_launch/evaluate.png)